These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing all related symptoms (renal dysfunction, hematuria, bladder injury history)

-Why: Secondary renal dysfunction from bladder outlet obstruction or chronic infection is independently ratable.
+Secondary renal dysfunction from bladder outlet obstruction or chronic infection is independently ratable.
 Bladder injury history, fistulas, or neurogenic bladder findings are separate DBQ sections that could support additional ratings or higher evaluations.

-Do this instead: Review all your medical conditions and disclose any kidney function abnormalities, elevated creatinine, history of bladder trauma, or prior surgeries (TURP, cystotomy) to the examiner.
+Instead: Review all your medical conditions and disclose any kidney function abnormalities, elevated creatinine, history of bladder trauma, or prior surgeries (TURP, cystotomy) to the examiner.
 Bring relevant lab results.

 Impact: Missed renal dysfunction could result in failure to rate under 7504 or 4.115a renal criteria